xaxys/Oasis/readme.md

 Oasis is a go plugin server which provides basic plugin operation.
 You can easily create a plugin with its API and register it to the server  to avoid write config operation or timely task operation etc.

+# Plugins

+You can find some useful plugin in this repository https://github.com/xaxys/Oasis_Plugins

 # Update

 * 2020/03/07 Initialized the repositories and released v 0.1.0